 We are intended to help one another when we stumble.
 In effort to keep your footing, don't stir up stumbling blocks for your fellows, but be a positive example of love and life giving words.

-Two of the most critical and most often offended people I've ever met have been the source of the most negative speech against the church and both of these people take the Lord's name in vain in an over abundant manner, during every conversation I have with them.
+Two of the most critical and most often offended people I've ever met have been the source of the most negative speech against the church and both of these people take the Lord's name in vain in an abundant manner, during every conversation I have with them.
 These people may not even realize what they're saying, but they've been very clear to point out how many Christians have offended them.
 It causes me to believe that if I asked why they use Gods name in vain, then I might offend them right out of the church.
 Or, should I be offended out by their language?
 Which offense is greater, their frequent OMG or my distaste of it?

 Why are we so quick to hop churches when somebody says something that we don't like?
 Do not we realize there will be a negative Nancy, Debbie downer, doubting Thomas, sons of thunder, tax collecting Matthew, Mary of the serving nurturer, Martha the relationship nurturer, James the Just, even Judas the traitor in every congregation?
 Jesus has asked us to love one another, not in our perfection and righteousness but in his grace and forgiveness.
-You don't have to pretend you don't notice sin, but pray and seek God's will with and a heart towards forgiveness, remembering that God has forgiven them, and me, and you.
+You don't have to pretend you don't notice sin, but pray and seek God's will with a heart towards forgiveness, remembering that God has forgiven them, and me, and you.
 It's my honor to chose not to be offended by my brothers and sisters.
 It's my joy to love my neighbors who have hurt me.
 It's for His glory that I chose to forgive those who cause me pain.

 Let's have a prayer.